Table of contents - open

-This list of potential applications for printed labels could go on almost without end.
-What's interesting is that almost every industry has very specific demands for the printed labels it uses that need to be considered in their printing process.
+This list of potential applications for printed labels is almost endless.
+What's interesting is that almost every industry has very specific demands for the printed labels that need to be considered in the printing process.

 Examples of industry-specific labelling requirements

-Foodstuffs are most often labelled under the most difficult conditions, such as wet or greasy conditions or freezing temperatures.
-The food industry is particularly sensitive, with many legal requirements such as REACH, food labelling laws, and product information laws (LMIV)..
-It is also necessary to ensure that no or only a very minimal amount of microscopic components in the pressure-sensitive adhesive label material makes it ways into the food product.
+- Foodstuffs are most often labelled under the most difficult conditions, such as wet or greasy conditions or freezing temperatures.
+The food industry is particularly sensitive, with many legal requirements such as REACH, food labelling laws, and product information laws (LMIV).
+It is also necessary to ensure that no or only a very minimal amount of microscopic components in the pressure-sensitive adhesive label material makes its way into the food product.

 As you can see, there are different industry-specific factors that have a significant impact on the labelling materials being printed.
 In addition, the order volume and intended use play a role in the choice of label printing process as do the requirements for further processing.